gjtiquia/project_accounting/readme.md

 food expenses, etc.); and 6) the accounting system allows budget setting.
 When expenses reach the budget, there should be an alert from the system.
 Add a function you think is useful to the system but not previously mentioned.

+how about we make a two dimension array?
+Acc_system[num of row][num of col]
+num of row= number of user
+num of col= number of entity